Cavani gets CONMEBOL backing after FA ban

 An FA investigation, which involved a language expert witness, concluded that Cavani's actions constituted an aggravated rule breach, because the language used "included reference, whether express or implied, to colour and/or race and/or ethnic origin".

-On Monday, the Uruguayan Football Players' Association (AFU) issued a statement, shared by international stars Diego Godin and Lucas Torreira, that called the sanctions against Cavani "reprehensible", while accusing the FA of displaying a "biased, dogmatic and ethnocentric vision".
+On Tuesday (AEDT), the Uruguayan Football Players' Association (AFU) issued a statement, shared by international stars Diego Godin and Lucas Torreira, that called the sanctions against Cavani "reprehensible", while accusing the FA of displaying a "biased, dogmatic and ethnocentric vision".

+La CONMEBOL expresa su solidaridad con @ECavaniOfficial— CONMEBOL.com (@CONMEBOL) January 5, 2021

 South American football's governing body was not so fiery in its own statement, but it similarly suggested the FA had not taken "cultural characteristics" into account.